 There have been several of the biggest and worst data breaches in the history of the Internet splashed all over the news.
 In 2016, a cyberheist dubbed the Bangladesh Bank Robbery shocked the world with an illegal bank transfer by security hackers of around US$1 billion from the Federal Reserve Bank of New York to several accounts.
 In 2018, the social media giant Facebook admitted that almost 50 million accounts have been accessed by cyber attackers, exposing personal information, direct messages, and other private data.

 If these nightmares can happen to the business mammoths that have multi-million dollar budgets for their own IT department and cybersecurity measures, then the odds are even worse for small and medium-sized entities which only outsource tech services occasionally.
 A simple malware program can immediately take your website down for hours, or even weeks.
 An experienced hacker can easily purchase goods from your online shop by using fraudulent bank or credit card info.
-And a bored cyber attacker may instantly redirect your domain to a porn site or a phishing landing page that collects financial data.
+And a bored cyber attacker may instantly redirect your domain to a porn site or phishing landing pages that collects financial data.

 The good thing is that it is so much you can do to strengthen your website’s security and protect your data by investing a little money.
 You’ve already spent time searching for the best SEO service providers from a reliable review site like BestSEOCompanies.com and making sure your website can be found by your target audience.
 Now you need to make sure that your clients’ information is safe when they click on your website.
 Here are several measures to keep you and your clients secure online.